A Functional Approach to Curve Alignment and Shape Analysis: Introduction

 The remainder of the paper is organized as follows.
-Section \ref{sec_shape_align} focuses on estimating the deformation variables while Section \ref{gen_mod} introduces a generative model for $\mathbf{X}$.
-Numerical experiments on simulated data are presented in Section \ref{sims} followed by an application of our approach to the \textit{MPEG-7} database in Section \ref{app}.
-Finally, the paper concludes with a discussion in Section \ref{disc}.
-The appendix contains additional figures related to the real data analysis of Section \ref{app} and proofs of the theoretical results.
+Section \ref{sec_shape_align} focuses on estimating the deformation variables, while Section \ref{gen_mod} introduces a generative model for $\mathbf{C}$.
+Numerical experiments on simulated data are presented in Section \ref{sims}, followed by an application to the \textit{MPEG-7} database in Section \ref{app}.
+The paper concludes with a discussion in Section \ref{disc}.